Nonnewtonianjam/zombie-budget/README.md

 # 🧟 Night Of The Living Debt

-A spooky, Halloween-themed personal finance application that transforms budget tracking into an isometric tower defense game.
+A spooky, Halloween-themed personal finance application that transforms budget tracking into a fight for your life!
 Watch your spending habits come to life as zombies attack your financial defenses!

 ## 🎮 Features

-- **Isometric Game Visualization**: 30-degree projection with 128px per unit scale
 - **Zombie Spawning**: Overspending transactions spawn zombies that attack budget blockades
 - **Real-time Playback**: 30-45 second cinematic playback of monthly transactions
 - **Budget Defense**: Four blockades representing spending categories (Food, Entertainment, Shopping, Subscriptions)